 Welcome!

 I research how data technologies inform environmental governance.
 New kinds of data-generating sensors and data-synthesizing algorithms are becoming central to everyday life and may prove transformational in policy too.
-A key challenge for geographers in the coming years is assessing these technologies’ promise to help society solve sustainability issues related to food security, climate change adaptation, and ecosystem services conservation.
+A key challenge for geographers in the coming years is assessing these technologies’ promise to help society solve sustainability issues related to toxic pollution, food security, climate change adaptation, and ecosystem services conservation.
 This will be done by understanding their human dimensions - their design, use, maintenance, and effects on society - alongside other governance trends such as marketization and metrification.
 It will involve understanding how these data systems came to be but also experimenting with them towards more just and equitable ends.

 Projects

-- Digital Conservation - Big data and related data collection tools such as acoustic
+Big data and related data collection tools such as acoustic

 sensors; machine learning and artificial intelligence (AI) algorithms; dashboards and platforms for sharing data – these all constitute “digital conservation.”
 Digital technologies have the potential to make conservation more holistic, responsive, and participatory.
 However, we hear a lot about the promises of digital conservation and less about the challenges.
 Is access to digital conservation democratic?
 Are outcomes lining up with expectations?
 In general, what do conservationists actually think about and do with digital tools?